Strange metallicity in an antiferromagnetic quantum critical model: A sign-problem-free quantum Monte-Carlo study: Summary and Outlook

 \section{Summary and Outlook}

 In this work, we have calculated the transport and thermodynamic properties of a two-band spin-fermion model describing itinerant fermions in two dimensions interacting via $Z_2$ antiferromagnetic quantum critical fluctuations by means of a sign-problem-free QMC approach.
-We have shown that the phase diagram of this model indeed contains a $d$-wave superconducting phase at low enough temperatures.
-Moreover, we have found that this version of the spin-fermion model describes a non-Fermi-liquid metallic regime that exhibits an approximately $T$-linear resistivity above $T_c$ for a strong fermion-boson interaction strength.
+We have found that this version of the spin-fermion model describes a non-Fermi-liquid metallic regime that exhibits an approximately $T$-linear resistivity above $T_c$ for a strong fermion-boson interaction strength.
 Using Nernst-Einstein relation, our QMC results has also shown that this strange metal phase is described by either a charge compressibility given approximately by $\chi_{\tsp c}\sim 1/T$ at higher temperatures or by a charge diffusivity consistent with the Planckian dissipation scaling $D_{c}\sim 1/T$ at lower temperatures.
-We note that a similar behavior was recently observed in Ref. \cite{Sci2019} in a study of the two-dimensional Hubbard model on a square lattice for $\text{\emph{U}}=6t$.
+We note that both scenarios were recently observed in Ref. \cite{Sci2019} in a study of the two-dimensional Hubbard model on a square lattice for $\text{\emph{U}}=6t$.

 It would be interesting to compare our present QMC results with recent more efficient quantum machine learning methods (such as, e.g., Self-learning Quantum Monte Carlo \cite{SLQMC_2017}, Quantum Loop Topography \cite{QLT_2021}, etc) to check if the transport coefficients obtained here are universal for general $O(N)$ spin-fermion models and possibly for other quantum critical theories at strong coupling as well.
 Moreover, we point out that there are many other directions that can be explored in the future with the current QMC code.
 For instance, one can further investigate how the prefactor of the $1/T$-dependence of the charge diffusivity at low temperatures calculated in the present work correlates with the choice of other completely different bandstructures in the model, thus potentially establishing the Planckian dissipation as a universal mechanism responsible for the strange metal phase that could emerge in any AFM/SDW quantum critical model at strong coupling.
 Another direction of research is to calculate the thermal conductivity in the strange metal phase to extract information about the diffusion of heat (via the Nernst-Einstein relation) and to discuss the validity of the Wiedemann-Franz law at low temperatures.
 Other interesting possibilities include using the current QMC code to study other classes of strongly correlated models such as, e.g., sign-problem-free Hubbard-like models with two bands (for a recent example, see, e.g., Ref. \cite{Christensen_2020}).
 This investigation could potentially shed light from a numerically exact point of view on the pseudogap phase that emerges in the underdoped regime of the cuprate superconductors.